-Primary hyperparathyroidism may be caused by:
+The primary type may be caused by:

-Secondary hyperparathyroidism may be caused by:
+The secondary type may be caused by:

-- Kidney failure or other medical problems that make the body less reactive to parathyroid hormone
+- Kidney failure or other health problems

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Testing may include:

-- Surgery may be done to remove growth.
+- Surgery to remove tumors

 Blood calcium levels may need to be checked on a regular basis.
 It can help to find problems early.
 Other tests can also help to look for related problems such as bone density tests.

-Healthy amounts of calcium and vitamin D may prevent hyperparathyroidism in women.
+Healthy amounts of calcium and vitamin D may prevent primary hyperparathyroidism in women.
 A healthy diet can help.

 Hormone Health Network—Endocrine Society http://www.hormone.org